HL7/fhir-subscription-backport-ig/input/pagecontent/channels.md

 1. Client Endpoint accepts the POST and returns a success HTTP code (e.g., `200`).
 1. Server may send notifications of type `heartbeat` at any time.
 1. Endpoints should respond with appropriate HTTP status codes (e.g., `200`).
-1. Server may send notifications of type `event-notificaiton` at any time.
+1. Server may send notifications of type `event-notification` at any time.
 1. Endpoints should respond with appropriate HTTP status codes (e.g., `200`).

 ##### Security Notes